USDA-ARS-NWRC/raqc/README.md

 -----
 Currently takes two time-sequential geoTIFFs (.tif) and outputs a multi-banded boolean image which flags suspect and potentially bad pixel locations diagnosing different issues, such as too much positive change, negative change or spatially clustered change.
 More flags increase the likelihood that pixels are problematic.
 Certain flag combinations can be used to diagnose the type of error in data acquisition, processing or modeling responsible for the suspect data.

-RAQC was designed to **determine the quality** of snow depth images from lidar point clouds, and to further identify pixels and chunks of pixels that were **processed incorrectly.**  Processing errors and workflow flaws which produced these issues with our lidar-derived raster images resulted primarilly from: **1)** nans were represented by -9999 and 0 interchangeably.
+RAQC was designed to **determine the quality** of snow depth images derived from lidar point clouds, and to further identify pixels and chunks of pixels that were **processed incorrectly.**  Processing errors and workflow flaws which produced these issues with our lidar-derived raster images resulted primarilly from: **1)** nans being represented by -9999 and 0 interchangeably between dates.
 This was problematic as 0 means 0m snow depth in much of the image where data WAS NOT collected.
-Additionally, vegetation such as forests can lead to major errors in ranging measurements from lidar, wherein the digital surface model erroneously classifed vegetation regurns (branches, trees, etc) as ground returns.
-We attempted to flag suspect pixels and quantify the image as a whole as either "good" or "bad"
+Additionally, vegetation such as forests can lead to major errors in ranging measurements from lidar, wherein the digital surface model erroneously classifed vegetation returns (branches, trees, etc) as ground returns.

+We attempted to flag suspect pixels in multiple categories and quantify the entire image as either "good" or "bad".
+The user may have some discretion in setting thresholds and choosing flags which appear applicable for the particular pair of images.
+This depends on the total relative number of pixels being flagged.

+Additional functionality was added for the first flight of the year.
+In this case, modelled snow depth from AWSM runs could be used.

 * Free software: GNU General Public License v3